 Foreign NGOs, Chinese Partner Units, and individuals must not use any other model to receive and spend funds for project activities inside mainland China other than in bank accounts provided for in the preceding two paragraphs.

 Article 23: Foreign NGOs shall use funds in accordance with the registered scope of operations and activity regions for their representative offices or their agreements with Chinese Partner Units.

-Article 24: Foreign NGO representative offices shall implement China's unified accounting system, hiring accountants with Chinese professional certifications to carry out accounting in accordance with law.
+Article 24: Foreign NGO representative offices shall implement China's unified accounting system.
 Financial accounting reports shall be audited by mainland Chinese accounting firms.